React Native's (RN) FlatList is a powerful tool for rendering

 Performance:

-is built for performance.
-It renders only the items visible on the screen, making it incredibly efficient for large datasets, unlike using multipleView
+FlatListis built for performance.
+It renders only the items visible on the screen, making it incredibly efficient for large datasets, unlike using multipleViewcomponents. -

 Flexibility: With